Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Results and Discussion

-Henceforth, we set $-\Delta_1=\Delta_2=\Delta_a$ in our simulations.
-The role of $J$ in the degree and dynamics of entanglement transfer between different subsystem is further elaborated in Fig.~\ref{fig:7}.
-At smaller $J$, there is a significant transfer of entanglement from $E_N^{nd}$ to $E_N^{a_2d}$ and $E_N^{a_2n}$ around $\Delta_2=-\omega_d$.
-This transfer not only decreases with increasing $J$, but there is also a corresponding decrease in the strength of $E_N^{a_2d}$ and $E_N^{a_2n}$.
-This decrease accounts for the corresponding increase in $E_N^{de}$ and $E_N^{ne}$.
-Another interesting feature is that at smaller $J$, maximum entanglement of $E_N^{a_2d}$, $E_N^{a_2n}$, $E_N^{de}$, and $E_N^{ne}$ subsystems lie in the detuning region when cavity 1 is resonant with the blue sideband while cavity 2 is resonant with the red sideband.
-However, the peaks of $E_N$ curves representing their entanglement gradually shifts from $\Delta_a\approx-\omega_d$ to $\Delta_a\approx0$ as we move from $J=0.4\,\omega_d$ to $J=1.4\,\omega_d$ and the region for the existence of entanglement also broadens.
+To study entanglement transfer, we set $-\Delta_1=\Delta_2=\Delta_a$ in our simulations.
+The role of $J$ in the degree and dynamics of entanglement transfer between different subsystems is further elaborated in Fig.~\ref{fig:7}.
+At smaller values of cavity-cavity coupling $J$, the cavity-2 modes are significantly entangled (See $E_N^{nd}$, $E_N^{a_2d}$ and $E_N^{a_2n}$) around $\Delta_2=-\omega_d$.
+When the coupling is increased, the cavity-1 photon and cavity-2 photon interact with each other, resulting in a redistribution of cavity photon excitations which translates to the other excitation modes.
+For instance, at $\Delta_2=-\omega_d$, $E_N^{nd}$ and $E_N^{a_2d}$ decrease with increasing cavity-cavity coupling while most of the other bipartite entanglements increase [See Appendix~\ref{A} for details].
+This transfer not only decreases with increasing $J$ but there is also a corresponding decrease in the strength of $E_N^{a_2d}$ and $E_N^{a_2n}$.
+This decrease accounts for the corresponding increase in $E_N^{de}$, $E_N^{ne}$, and $E_N^{a_1d}$.
+Another interesting feature is that at smaller $J$, maximum entanglement of $E_N^{a_2d}$, $E_N^{a_2n}$, $E_N^{de}$, and $E_N^{ne}$ subsystems lie around the detuning region when cavity 1 is resonant with the anti-Stokes sideband while cavity 2 is resonant with the Stokes sideband.
+However, the peaks of $E_N$ curves representing their entanglement gradually shift from $\Delta_a\approx-\omega_d$ towards $\Delta_a\approx0$ as we move from $J=0.4\,\omega_d$ to $J=1.4\,\omega_d$ and the region for the existence of entanglement also broadens.
 Since we have considered $\Delta_e=-\omega_d$ in Fig.~\ref{fig:7}, $E_N^{a_1d}$ and $E_N^{a_1n}$ entanglement is quite weak in this parametric domain.
-Nonetheless, it is apparent that $E_N^{a_1d}$ and $E_N^{a_1n}$ entanglement also increases with increasing $J$.
+Nonetheless, it is apparent that $E_N^{a_1d}$ and $E_N^{a_1n}$ entanglement also increases with increasing $J$ reaching a peak value followed by a decreasing trend [See Appendix~\ref{A} for details].